Skip to Content

 Resorts on the Strip

-MGM Resorts Properties: The other dominant force on the Strip, MGM Resorts properties include Aria, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand, New York New York and Park MGM.
+MGM Resorts Properties: The other dominant force on the Strip, MGM Resorts properties include Aria, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand, The Cosmopolitan, New York New York, and Park MGM.

 Wynn/Encore: Resort fees are charged for complimentary stays at Wynn and Encore.

-Related: Check out my recent stay in a Resort King Room at Wynn here.
+Related: Check out my recent stay in a renovated Resort King Room here.

-Resorts World: One of the newest resorts on the Las Vegas Strip, RW doesn’t charge resort fees on complimentary stays.
+Resorts World: One of the newest resorts on the Las Vegas Strip, Resorts World doesn’t charge resort fees on complimentary stays.

 Venetian/Palazzo: Resort Fees are charged on comped hotel rooms unless otherwise stated in the offer.

-STRAT: Resort fees are waived for comped rooms at STRAT.
+STRAT: Resort fees are waived for comped rooms.

 Casino Royale: Comped or not, the Best Western at Casino Royale never charges guests a resort fee.